conroy9068/p5-eCommerce/TESTING.md

 Return back to the [README.md](README.md) file.

+(**Admin login details:**)
+Username: testadmin
+Password: Marketflex

 During the development of the project flake8 was used to correct any syntax errors and to ensure that the code was PEP8 compliant.
 The code was also tested using the CI pylint https://pep8ci.herokuapp.com/ and the results were satisfactory.
-The are some exceptions to the PEP8 compliance, such as line length, which were necessary for the code to function as intended.
+The are some exceptions to the PEP8 compliance, such as line length in settings.py, which were necessary for the code to function as intended.

 Google chrome developer tools were used to test the responsiveness of the site on different devices.
 The site was also tested on different browsers such as Firefox, Safari and Microsoft Edge to ensure that the site was fully functional on all browsers.